-4.3 'Plastic Busters' - a methodology and approach for consolidating Mediterranean efforts against marine litter Fossi provided information on 'Plastic Busters MPAs'' an EU Interreg Med3 funded project aiming to maintain biodiversity and preserve natural ecosystems in coastal and marine protected areas by consolidating Mediterranean efforts against marine litter.
+4.3 'Plastic Busters' - a methodology and approach for consolidating Mediterranean efforts against marine litter

+Fossi provided information on 'Plastic Busters MPAs', an EU Interreg Med funded project aiming to maintain biodiversity and preserve natural ecosystems in coastal and marine protected areas by consolidating Mediterranean efforts against marine litter.
 The project entails actions addressing the whole management cycle of marine litter, from monitoring and assessment, to prevention and mitigation.
 The project deploys the multidisciplinary strategy and common framework of action developed within the Plastic Busters initiative, led by the University of Siena and the Sustainable Development Solutions Network.
 This initiative frames the priority actions needed to tackle marine litter in the Mediterranean and was identified by the Union for the Mediterranean in 2016, gathering the political support of 43 Euro Mediterranean countries.
 Plastic Busters MPAs bring together 15 implementing partners and 17 associate partners from 7 Mediterranean countries, namely Albania, Croatia, France, Italy, Greece, Slovenia and Spain.
-Plastic Busters MPAs consolidate Mediterranean efforts against marine litter 'hotspot' areas; (ii) Defining and testing tailor-made marine litter surveillance, prevention and mitigation measures in MPAs; (iii) Developing a common framework of marine litter actions for Interreg Mediterranean regions towards the conservation of biodiversity in MPAs.
+Plastic Busters MPAs consolidate Mediterranean efforts against marine litter by: (i) assessing the impacts of marine litter on biodiversity in MPAs and identifying marine litter 'hotspot' areas; (ii) defining and testing tailor-made marine litter surveillance, prevention and mitigation measures in MPAs; and (iii) developing a common framework of marine litter actions for Interreg Mediterranean regions towards the conservation of biodiversity in Med MPAs.

-One of the aims of this project is to realize a harmonized monitoring methodology to detect the impact of marine litter on Mediterranean ecosystems and particularly on marine biodiversity, including endangered species inhabiting pelagic and coastal MPAs (cetaceans, sea turtles, birds, endangered sharks, etc.).
+One of the aims of this project is to realise a harmonised monitoring methodology to detect the impact of marine litter on Mediterranean ecosystems and particularly on marine biodiversity, including endangered species inhabiting pelagic and coastal MPAs (cetaceans, sea turtles, birds, endangered sharks, etc.).
 The final aim of the application of this approach will be to support MPA managers in their efforts to achieve the conservation goals set in their MPAs.
 Furthermore, these results will facilitate effective policymaking at local, national and regional levels with regards to the prevention, reduction and removal of marine litter in Mediterranean MPAs, within the framework of the EU MSFD and the Barcelona Convention Regional Plan for Marine Litter Management in the Mediterranean.